Yarden-zamir/me/The Sovereign Mind.md

 aliases: [My theory of life]
 tags: [dates/2022/02/09, writeups]
 ---
-[[Markus Aurelius]] used the term "sovereignty of the mind".
+[[Markus Aurelius]] used the term "sovereignty of the mind" which i really liked.
 In this writeup I will push this concept the way I perceive it.
 My theory and outlook on life

 ## Preface
-I am writing not to teach or expose something new, but to assemble language and tools for something we all already posses.
+I am writing not to teach or expose something new, but to assemble language and tools for something we all already have.
 Treat this as a convoluted dictionary before a treating it as a guide.

 ## Core